 But there was one older – far older – in the circle.

-Talawiyashwit was a shaman with the local Chumash tribe.
+Talawiyashwit was a shaman with the local Tongva tribe.
 A powerful shaman, who’d nonetheless been unable to keep his people safe from the invaders who came from Mexico, Spain, Europe, America.
-Talawiyashwit’s magic had kept him alive for 316 years; for the last half-century, he’d plotted revenge against the newcomers who stolen his people’s land.
+Talawiyashwit’s magic had kept him alive for 316 years; for the last half-century, he’d plotted revenge against the newcomers who had stolen his people’s land.

 And there was one woman.

 Her name was Petranilla de Feliz.
 At 46, Petra was the most powerful bruja in California; in 1863, she’d placed a curse on 5,000 acres of land that had been stolen from her, and nothing had grown or thrived there for 30 years.
 When Griffith J. Griffith had acquired the land cheap, he’d tracked Petranilla down in an effort to reverse the curse; she’d been unable to do so (or at least that’s what she’d told him), but had agreed to help him and the four other men gain the power and wealth they sought.
 It had been Petranilla who had enlisted Talawiyashwit.

 Petranilla had chosen the time and place.
 Chandler, Griffith, Huntington, Lankershim, and Mulholland had all agreed, anxious to increase their grasp on this ever-more-profitable land.
 And so it was that they found themselves gathered together on October 31st, awaiting midnight, when Petranilla and Talawiyashwit would call forth the divine spirits that would grant them their dreams.